 The Boise Linux User Group was founded by the Idaho PC User Group as a special interest group (SIG) and conducted its first meeting in April of 2003.
 Based in Boise, Idaho, we are Idaho's oldest Linux User group meeting continuously for 11 years.
 While the group is primarily focused on Ubuntu Linux users and its derivitives, we also support Fedora, openSUSE, Slackware, and Puppy Linux users.
 Welcome to our website.

-This month's BLUG meeting was a very well attended open forum.
+April's Boise Linux User Group meeting was a very well attended even no formal program was planned.
 Two folks that are new to Linux posed questions about loading Linux on older computers.
 A discussion of Linux versions specifically targeted at older computers with lower resources ensued.
 It was generally agreed that for someone new to Linux, Puppy Linux is probably the preferred version because it comes fairly complete and maintains similarity to Windows look and feel.
-For a somewhat "newer" computer the group agreed that Linux Mint - Cinnamon edition probably provides the closest experience to Windows.

 The meeting was light, which could be due to the heavy rain.
 There were 6 in attendance including a new person.
 We went over the the new Zorin 8 and Pinguy 13.10.
 Answered a couple of questions, one about printing from Firefox.
 I posed a question about editing Grub2 and we went on line and found Grub Customizer and installed it on my laptop.
 It gives full control over naming and what is displayed etc. So it was a learning experience for all of us.
 The meeting broke up around 8:00 PM.
 Thanks to Hugh Stroupe for leading the meeting and providing this report.